-- a routine first-time request for a service - a request for information or an explanation of policy or practice - disagreement with a decision where a right of appeal exists - Freedom of Information or Data Protection request decisions - legal proceedings or judgements
+- a routine first-time request for a service - a request for information or an explanation of policy or practice - disagreement with a decision where a right of appeal exists - Freedom of Information or Data Protection requests decisions - legal proceedings or judgements

-You can complain in person, by phone, in writing or by email to the contacts detailed below.
+You can complain in person, by phone, in writing or by email.
+Our contact details are below.
 Please clearly mark your letter or email 'Complaint'.

-Student Awards Agency Scotland Complaints and Appeals Team
+Student Awards Agency Scotland Complaints and Appeals Team Saughton House Broomhouse Drive Edinburgh EH11 3UT

-Saughton House

-Broomhouse Drive

-Edinburgh